 JIB-PMES AHP is payable in addition to ALL holidays including Public Holidays.
 JIB-PMES Additional Holiday Pay is normally paid after the relevant holiday period.

-AHP can only be claimed in the current holiday year and in order to claim it is the it is the employee's responsibility to notify their employer of their entitlements to this benefit
+AHP can only be claimed in the current holiday year and it is the employee's responsibility to notify their employer of their entitlement to this benefit

 6. FINANCIAL ASSISTANCE FOR LOST TOOLS